NVIDIA Vs. The Media ft. GamersNexus

 why we think it just doesn't belong on the same charts as normal benchmarking, normal objective testing.

-And so there was, yeah, there's just a disagreement, which is fine.
+And so there was, yeah, there was just a disagreement, which is fine.

 one of the times specifically the statement was that this is how we can secure budget for these types of things.